The Only True Paradise

-Montages incorporating screen prints, photos and plans along with ink paintings of characters from the landmark on coloured acrylic sprayed circles, express the social, economic and psychological aspects of the time, the people and the place through the colours, textures and marks.
+Photoshop montages incorporating screen prints, photos and plans along with ink paintings of characters from the landmark on coloured acrylic sprayed circles, express the social, economic and physiological aspects of the time, the people and the place through colours, textures and marks.
 Using specific colours that elude the to past, present and future of the people and place.